datacite/undercoat/content/_index.md

 ---

-{{< initial-letter paragraph="Welcome to DataCite's Design System where you will find all the components and guidelines for DataCite service's design language.
-To ensure that everyone can contribute to DataCite with confidence we provide everyone with the right resources and know-how.
+{{< initial-letter paragraph="Welcome to DataCite's Design System where you will find all the components and guidelines for DataCite services' design language.
+To ensure that everyone can contribute to DataCite UI with confidence we provide everyone with the right resources and know-how.
 The Design System design system is the single source of truth for everything anyone needs to know about contributing to DataCite.">}}

 Our design system kit, which has the code name is Undercoat, is used as a reference for building SSOT components, but is not the SSOT itself.

-The Components of Undercoat include a range of design elements, such as colors, typography, buttons, and forms, as well as more complex components such as navigation menus and data visualizations.
+The Components include a range of design elements, such as colors, typography, buttons, and forms, as well as more complex components such as navigation menus and data visualizations.

 So take a look around, explore the Components of our design system, and see how it can help improve your design work.
 We are confident that you will find it to be a valuable tool in your design toolkit.